cfranken/ch4_box/README.md

 - The MATLAB code can be run using the "DriverScript.m" file.
 - The inversions use publicly available datasets.
 As such, we have not included those datasets in our tarball.
 - We have included scripts to download all of the datasets though.
 This can be done by running the "download_data.csh" script.
-- Users could also manually download the data by navigating the websites (see below), contacting the PIs for those datasets, contacting Alex Turner (aturner@fas.harvard.edu), or Christian Frankenberg (cfranken@caltech.edu).
+- Users could also manually download the data by navigating the websites (see below), contacting the PIs for those datasets, contacting Newton Nguyen (newton@caltech.edu), Alex Turner (aturner@fas.harvard.edu), or Christian Frankenberg (cfranken@caltech.edu).
 - The code will still run without the original datasets and will just use the hemispheric averages that were bootstrapped from Turner et al.